therealdreg/lsrootkit/README.md

 4) If the GID returned from getgid() is different from ACTUAL_GID (used in setgid(ACTUAL_GID)): Alert! this is impossible, can be a rootkit doing strange things.
 5) If setgid(ACTUAL_GID) fails: Alert! this is impossible, can be a rootkit doing strange things.
 6) If in two loop-iterations the GID returned is the same (last_gid == new_gid): Alert! this is impossible, can be a rootkit doing strange things.
-7) In each iteration, the PARENT check if exist the PID of the child in: /proc.
+7) In each iteration, the PARENT check if exist the PID of the child in: /proc (readdir/getdents).
 When the child PID is not listed: bingo!! the new GID is the MAGIC_GID of a rootkit.
 The rootkit is hidding the process.
 8) Also the PARENT check if the ACTUAL_GID recived from the PIPE is the same listed in /proc/pid/status.
 When is different: Alert! this is impossible, can be a rootkit doing strange things.

 *IMPORTANT: The 4, 5 and 6 checks are useful in real scenarios.
 Example: when the ACTUAL_GID of a process is the MAGIC_GID some rootkits make impossible for the process to change their GID, this is a safe guard to avoid detections.
 Then, we are detecting the safe guard of the rootkit.

 ## For files

-dd
+1) It creates a loop from 0 to MAX_GID_POSSIBLE calling to: chown(ACTUAL_GID).
+2) If the GID returned from stat() is different from ACTUAL_GID (used in chown(ACTUAL_GID)): Alert! this is impossible, can be a rootkit doing strange things.
+3) If chown(ACTUAL_GID) or stat() fails: Alert! this is impossible, can be a rootkit doing strange things.
+4) If in two loop-iterations the GID returned is the same (last_gid == new_gid): Alert! this is impossible, can be a rootkit doing strange things.
+5) In each iteration, the process checks if exist the file in the directory (readdir/getdents).
+When the file is not listed: bingo!! the new GID is the MAGIC_GID of a rootkit.
+The rootkit is hidding the file.

 ## Help & cmdline